m0dd0/PythonPhysicsEngine/README.md

 Note that this project is a work in progress and especially the physics solver is far from being good yet.

 ## Features
+See the Github Issues for planned features and improvements.
+Currently the engines features are limited to the most essential parts needed for a basic 2D rigid body simulation:
 - **2D Rigid Body Dynamics:** Simulates the motion of 2D bodies with position, angle, velocity, and mass.
 - **Modular Architecture:** Uses the Strategy Pattern extensively, allowing for swappable components:
     - Integrators (Semi-Implicit Euler, Position Verlet)